gsl-lite/gsl-lite/README.md

-not_null<>: Supports std::function<> for construction, assignment, and invocation not_null<>: Supports converting to std::function<> from function reference not_null<>: Supports constructing and assigning std::function<> from non-nullable function object owner<>: Disallows construction from a non-pointer type (define gsl_CONFIG_CONFIRMS_COMPILATION_ERRORS) owner<>: Allows its use as the (pointer) type it stands for Owner(): Allows its use as the (pointer) type it stands for
+not_null<>: Supports std::function<> for construction, assignment, and invocation not_null<>: Supports converting to std::function<> from function reference not_null<>: Supports constructing and assigning std::function<> from non-nullable function object not_null<>: Invocability is correctly reported by type traits owner<>: Disallows construction from a non-pointer type (define gsl_CONFIG_CONFIRMS_COMPILATION_ERRORS) owner<>: Allows its use as the (pointer) type it stands for Owner(): Allows its use as the (pointer) type it stands for